GeniusesOfSymfony/PubSubRouterBundle/UPGRADE-3.0.md

 - The minimum supported PHP version is now 8.0
 - The minimum supported Symfony version is now 5.2
 - Made all `@final` annotated classes final
+- The `symfony/yaml` package is now an optional dependency, if you are using it ensure your application is installing the package

 ## Removals